Rachanastasia/graphql-bookshelf-server/README.md

 The GraphQL Bookshelf API only has one endpoint: `/graphql`.

-From this endpoint, users can query for books, as a list or by id, with filters for rating, genre, and author.
-Users cal also query for a list of authors and genres.
+From this endpoint, users can query for books, genres, and authors. `BookType` has foreign keys to `GenreType` and `AuthorType`.
+Users can access lists of books from a specified genre or author through the graph.

 All lists of books are filtered by rating, with the highest rated books at the top of the list.